malrase/malrase.github.io/source/city-guides/prague/index.markdown

 Overall: 7.9/10

 **[Tretter's](http://www.tretters.cz/en/)**: styled as a "New York" bar, this place has a great menu – a mix of classics and modern inventions.
-We're both a little tired of the faux-20s-New York thing that seems to be popular in Europe.
-Putting a bunch of black and white photos of Manhattan on your wall doesn't work.
-I'd like to see someone do an L.A.-style bar from the 40s.
-That'd be neat.

-Anyway, despite that, we really enjoyed this place.
 The cocktails were delicious and the bartenders were super-friendly.
 I'd recommend this place over Bugsy's Bar!

 Overall: 7.5/10